Learnable latent embeddings for joint behavioral and neural analysis

 \subsection{Improving pi-VAE}

-Zhou et al~\cite{zhou2020learning} demonstrate that pi-VAE outperforms LFADS~\cite{Pandarinath2018InferringSN}, demixed-PCA~\cite{Kobak2016DemixedPC}, UMAP~\cite{mcinnes2018umap}, PCA, and pfLDS~\cite{Gao2016LinearDN} using the rat and/or primate datasets (Extended Data Fig.~\ref{fig:CEBRAintroData}a).
-We improved the performance of pi-VAE by modifying the encoder, which allows for longer time inputs (Extended Data Fig.~\ref{fig:CEBRAvsAllSUPPLpiVAE}), and this improved version in used throughout.
+Zhou et al~\cite{zhou2020learning} demonstrate that pi-VAE outperforms LFADS~\cite{Pandarinath2018InferringSN}, demixed-PCA~\cite{Kobak2016DemixedPC}, UMAP~\cite{mcinnes2018umap}, PCA, and pfLDS~\cite{Gao2016LinearDN} using the rat and/or primate datasets (Extended Data Fig. 1a).
+We improved the performance of pi-VAE by modifying the encoder, which allows for longer time inputs (Extended Data Fig.1), and this improved version is used throughout, unless noted.